Distinguishing features of longitudinal magnetoconductivity for a Rarita-Schwinger-Weyl node: Introduction

-The paper is organised as follows: In Sec.~\ref{secmodel}, we describe the explicit form of the low-energy effective Hamiltonian in the vicinity of an RSWN node, and the emerging topological properties.
+The paper is organised as follows: In Sec.~\ref{secmodel}, we describe the explicit form of the low-energy effective Hamiltonian in the vicinity of an RSWN node and the emerging topological properties.
 Sec.~\ref{secboltz} is devoted to deriving the equations leading to the final values of the longitudinal magnetoconductivity.
 The results are discussed in Sec.~\ref{secres} therein, illustrated by representative plots.
+In Sec.~\ref{seccomp}, we discuss our results derived here with those obtained using RTA.
 Finally, we end with a summary and some future perspectives in Sec.~\ref{secsum}.
 In all our expressions, we will adopt the natural units, which involves setting the reduced Planck's constant ($\hbar $), the speed of light ($c$), and the Boltzmann constant ($k_B $) to unity.
 Additionally, the electric charge has no units.
 Despite the fact that the magnitude ($e$) of a single unit of electrons' charge is unity, we will retain it in our expressions solely for the purpose of book-keeping.